Essential Guide to Installing Your Garmin Fishfinder for Optimal Fishing Performance

 View TypeBest For

-SideVü™Wide scanning left/right
+SideVü™Wide scanning area to left/right

-FlasherVertical jigging, ice fishing
+FlasherVertical jigging, ideal for ice fishing

 5.2 Adjust Frequency